LET’S INVESTIGATE TO STOP THE PLASTIC CRISIS

 Our year 8 class really enjoyed The Big Plastic Count.
 There is something quite powerful about having to count your week’s plastic waste and consider what happens to it next.
 A well set up campaign that is easy to run and fits in well with our lessons.
 We will definitely take part again.

-Picture of Bernadette Wiley
+Primary teacher Bernadette Wiley

 Bernadette Wiley